Skip to content

 Re-litigation

-Res judicata prevents a party from bringing a claim once that particular claim has been subjected to a final judgment in some previous lawsuit.
+Res judicata prevents a party from bringing a claim once that particular claim has been subjected to a final judgment on merits in some previous lawsuit.
 Re-litigation applies to a new lawsuit brought in any court, not just the one responsible for earlier judgment.
 This piece of res judicata is considered the most straightforward of the doctrine.

 Same cause of action